All Episodes

 Well, now, can you imagine any of that coming out of the mouth of any Democrat today?

-Some of them probably you can, but clearly that wasn't lifted.
+Some of them, probably you can, but clearly that wasn't lifted.

 The majority of the speech wasn't lifted.

-It was uh her own words, but there you have the side-by-side comparison.
+But there you have the side-by-side comparison.

-And so this has now given rise to all the other examples of other politicians uh committing plagiarism and stealing and uh so forth, and uh now people coming forth saying it's impossible not to.
+And so this has now given rise to all the other examples of other politicians committing plagiarism and stealing and so forth.

-How many Ways are there to say work hard, keep your promises, treat people fairly.
+How many ways are there to say work hard, keep your promises, treat people fairly?

-So it comes down to do you believe people when they say these things?
+So it comes down to, do you believe people when they say these things?

 That's really what this adds up to me.